 Choosing the Right Droplet for Your Application

-DigitalOcean has three different classes of Droplet plans for you to build your application: Standard, High CPU and High Memory.
-Each of these plans has its own benefits which will be talked about in this article.
+DigitalOcean has different classes of Droplet plans for you to build your application: Standard, Flexible and Optimized Droplets.
+Each of these plans has its own benefits which we'll discuss in this article.

 If you’re just getting started with a new application or are generally unsure of what plan to use, you should start with Standard Droplets.
 Typical workloads we see on these Droplets are web applications, back-ends for mobile applications, self-managed databases and personal and business websites with sporadic traffic behaviors.

 Get Started with Standard Droplets in the Control Panel.

-Get Started with High Memory Droplets in the Control Panel.
+Get Started with Optimized Droplets in the Control Panel.